AndreySosnovyy/flutter_pin_code/README.md

-[//]: # (TODO: add image)
+[//]: # (TODO: add intro image)

-This package is here to bring easy use of Pin code feature and its related sub-features.
+Package for easy use of PIN code and its related features in Flutter applications.

-Take attention that **flutter_pin_code** only provides controller for handling all needed logic but not any UI-level classes, functions, widgets or utils!
+Take attention that package **pin** only provides controller for handling all needed pin-related logic but not any UI-level classes, functions, widgets or utils!

 ## Features